Jack-5005/MRM/README.md

 This is the offical Github page of the "MRM" Minecraft datapack.

-[Note: All files with the "V.b" / "V.a" version, may have bugs ad´nd performance problems.]
+[Note: All files with the "V.b" / "V.a" version, may have bugs and / or performance problems.]